 Variety of Positions and Specializations

 In such a vast field, there are several kinds of positions available all around the world, so there’s bound to be an appealing option for everyone in this flexible field.
 According to SCM talent, there is a myriad of positions across shipping organizations, service providers and functions.
 There are opportunities to work in any aspect of the supply chain process for large corporations, small family-owned businesses, not-for-profits, and the government.

 The possibilities are endless when you have the education and skills to work up the supply chain ladder.
 There are management positions for a variety of sub-sectors that all work to ensure accurate and efficient handling throughout the entire supply chain, such as Supply Chain Analyst, Supply Chain Manager, Customer Service Manager, Fulfillment Supervisor, International Logistics Manager and Transportation Manager.

 In such a large industry with as many options as this one, job satisfaction can be high as it gives its employees opportunities for reward, growth, networking and empowerment.
 Supply Chain Management ranks #18 on Glassdoor’s list of Best Jobs in America.
 Additionally, 96% of respondents to a 2018 survey stated they had high job satisfaction, citing dynamic and fulfilling work made for a long-term career choice; indeed, most respondents indicated that they were happy and likely to stay in the field.

 As the business world becomes increasingly globalized, supply chain management has become a significant competitive advantage for organizations on the ground and in the boardroom.
 The knowledge and skills required for supply chain management are applicable in several alternate positions outside of the industry, making you a valuable resource in many positions.

-Interested in learning more about careers in the supply chain industry?
+Interested in earning your degree in supply chain management?